phonto1/Moe-Storage/README.md

 # Template description

-This template is dedicated to implementing Azure Virtual desktop following the necessary best practices to insure
+This template is dedicated to implementing Azure Virtual desktop following the necessary best practices to insure a proper implementationm of the solution, with the proper procedure to customize the code and fit it to a specific requirement.

 ## Target audience

-Example:
-- Infrastructure Architect
-- Application Developer
--       IT Professional
+- Deployment Engineers
--       Cloud Solution Architect
+- Solution Architects

 # Product/LZ architecture